 3Provide entertainment.
 During your commute, use that time to catch up on your favorite podcasts, listen to your favorite albums, or listen to an audiobook.
 Not only will be you entertained, but the commute will go by faster and you’ll learn something new!X

 4Relax.
 Driving can be hectic, so it is important to practice ways to reduce stress.
-Taking deep breaths, listening to classical music, and practicing the of mindfulness are all great ways to cope with tension and anxiety.
+Taking deep breaths, listening to classical music, and practicing the art of mindfulness are all great ways to cope with tension and anxiety.
 Reducing stress can also benefit your overall health and well-being, and it can help you focus before your class begins.XMethod 3Method 3 of 4:Using Other Transportation Options

 1Carpool with friends.
 Ridesharing is a great way to save money, decrease traffic, and improve the air quality in your community.
 Some schools offer parking discounts and other incentives to those who carpool, so be sure to research your school’s policies.
 Not to mention, it’s a great way to get to know your fellow classmates!